David-Desmaisons/MovieExplorer/README.md

 npm run serve
 ```

-When running in debug the front-application
+When running in debug the front-end application, the back-end url is provided by the .env file.
+It is configured to be the default port of the ASP back-end and should work without adjust.

 ## Libraries used